zhqu1148980644/TMP/leetcode/128-Longest-Consecutive-Sequence.md

                 right = count[num + 1];

             cur = left + right + 1;
-            count[num] = cur;
+            // update self. if one of left and right is 0, then self is a boundary count[num] = cur;
             count[num - left] = cur;
             count[num + right] = cur;